 Cappadocia – other attractions

 Another popular local attraction is hiking or horse tours.
 Many people come to Cappadocia because of the interesting sightseeing routes.
 A very popular place for hiking and horse riding is the Pink Valley.
-In fact, the Pink Valley colour of the rocks is white.
-The magic happenes, with the change of the sun position on the sky when rocks take on a pinkish colour.
+The Pink Valley colour of the rocks is white.
+The magic happens, with the change of the sun position on the sky when rocks take on a pinkish colour.
 The walking route along the Pink Valley is about 6.5 km long, and the trip itself will take us about 4 hours.
 Majority of the route is not particularly difficult or physically exhausting.

 Horse-back riding tours are very popular in Cappadocia.
 On the spot, you can find several companies that have been organizing this form of tourism for several years.
 The standard offer includes short tour trips (2-4 hours) or one-day trips.
-I personally did not use this form of rest, but I got the offer of the several organizers.
-Below, I share few links, maybe some of you will find the useful.
-Personally I do not know any of those companies.
+I did not use this form of rest, but I got the offer of the several organizers.
+Below, I share a few links, maybe some of you will find them useful.
+Personally, I do not know any of those companies.
 That is why their appearance on the blog does not mean that I recommend them.

 The ancient name of the Goreme is Maccan, and the first notes about this place were found in books from the 7th century.
 Göreme is one of the oldest towns in Cappadocia.
 During the invasions of Arab troops, it was repeatedly destroyed and plundered.
 Today Göreme lies in the valley of the same name and is popular mainly due to its unique character.
 This is a place where you have the impression that time has stopped in place.
 Despite the masses of tourists, it is a place where you can still see very close contact between people and nature.
 People still live here in homes carved in the rocks!
 Some of these houses – nowadays have been converted into warehouses, restaurants or hotels.

 The town is worth visiting on foot.
 Residents who are not directly involved in the tourist business (hoteliers, restaurateurs, organizers of balloon flights or tourist trips) – they deal with handicrafts.
 They make carpets, ceramics or jewellery.
-In the town center there are several walking paths lined with carpets.
+In the town centre, there are several walking paths lined with carpets.
 That means, that there are many places where carpets can be purchased.
-Popular local souvenir can be ceramics or colorful lanterns.
+A popular local souvenir can be ceramics or colourful lanterns.
 Everywhere guests are warmly welcomed with a free cup of Turkish tea.

-In the Goreme city there are many restaurants serving local dishes.
-For fans of pizza or hamburger there are also places offering such dishes.
+In Goreme city, many restaurants are serving local dishes.
+For fans of pizza or hamburger, there are also places offering such dishes.
 The biggest local delicacy and pride of the Anatolia region is “Testi Kebap“.
 It’s a meat stew (mostly lamb or mutton), with tomatoes, garlic, paprika and a lot of herbs.
 It is boiled in a tightly closed clay jug (the jug is glued with bread dough or foil).
-Traditionally prepared dish is baked in the campfire (or in the oven) for several hours.
+The traditionally prepared dish is baked in the campfire (or in the oven) for several hours.
 Just before serving the stew on the table, the clay jug is broken, and the aromatic stew is poured from the jug onto the plate.
 It is a real local rarity – worth a try!

 As I wrote before – in Cappadocia tourists have a very wide range of accommodation.
-In Goreme, most of the hotels have beautiful floral gardens and terraces with colorful carpets.
-There are tourists who are looking for beautiful scenography for Instagram pictures or with colorful lanterns hanging over their heads.
+In Goreme, most of the hotels have beautiful floral gardens and terraces with colourful carpets.
+Some tourists are looking for beautiful scenography for Instagram pictures or with colourful lanterns hanging over their heads.
 While strolling around Göreme, I saw many lovely places: with beautiful gardens, with lots of flowers.
 Below is a gallery that may inspire some of you to make a reservation in one of these charming places.